DanielBMarkham/Info-Ops/manuscript/chapter17.md

 In technology, we call getting organized around upcoming work and new information "Backlog Refinement" (or "Backlog Grooming"), and backlogs and backlog refinement is the topic of our next two chapters.

+{blurb, class: information}

+### Did you get it?

+The only thing we should be talking about is creating and executing important tests.
+This both limits the amount of useless conversations and demands that we stop what we're doing if critical conversations can't happen.

+{/blurb}